 Well, if there’s no leak, congratulations!
 You have done the job very well!
 Hang the shower head on the holder or just start having a shower right away!

 - You better clean your showerhead regularly to keep it intact.
 Use a toothbrush to scrub over the nozzles and remove the mineral grit.

 - If your shower has rubber-made flexible nozzles, you can scrub it with your fingers and clean.

 - You should also clean the filter, which is within the showerhead.
 Read your manufacturer’s guide to know how it is cleaned and perform it on a regular basis.

 After a tiring workday, nothing is as refreshing as a good shower.
 With the new shower head, the satisfaction of your bath increases by a lot!

-So now that you how to install handheld shower head, what are your waiting for?
+So now that you, what are your waiting for?

 Go, and change your shower head.